HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

     final stage that generates the 'quick-look' data products.

     :param str cur_obs_id: The ObsID of the XRISM observation to be processed.
+    :param str evt_dir: The directory containing the raw, unfiltered, event list files for the observation.
     :param str out_dir: The directory where output files should be written.
+    :param str attitude: XRISM attitude file for the observation.
+    :param str orbit: XRISM orbit file for the observation.
+    :param str obs_gti: XRISM base good-time-invterval file for the observation.
+    :param str mkf_filter: XRISM overall filter file for the observation.
+    :param str file_stem: The stem of the input event list files (also used for output file names).
+    :param str extended_housekeeping: Extended housekeeping file for the XRISM observation.
+    :param str xtend_housekeeping: Instrument-specific Xtend housekeeping file for the observation.
     :return: A tuple containing the processed ObsID, the log output of the pipeline, and a boolean flag indicating success (True) or failure (False).
     :rtype: Tuple[str, hsp.core.HSPResult, bool]